Customer Service Dashboard Template

 On the header, you can see the overall performance; it is 95.9%.
 The main indicator is yellow because you added 96% as a limit for the green range.

-But why we see a green flag (great performance, in this case) for the selected locations?
+But why do we see a green flag (great performance, in this case) for the selected locations?
 The answer is simple.
 The first row represents all call records, and there are some weak results like Chicago and Philadelphia.

 analyze resolved calls by location comparison